flrs/visavail/README.md

 Demo
 ----
-A demo of Visavail.js in action is displayed at [http://bit.ly/1tevllL](http://bit.ly/1tevllL).
-The source code of the demo is shown in the file [example_basic.htm](examples/example_basic.htm).
+Some example of Visavail.js in action is displayed at [Demo](https://tanganellilore.github.io/visavail/docs/index.html).
+The source code of the a basic demo is shown in the file [basic.html] https://github.com/tanganellilore/visavail/blob/master/docs/samples/basic.html).

 Usage
 -----